nikhilraju/nikhilraju.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>A Data Scientist who strongly believes good software engineering practices are essential for success in any machine learning project.
+<p>A Data Scientist who believes good software engineering practices are essential for success in any machine learning project.
 Looking for accelerated learning and growth opportunities where I can be a multiplier.</p>

 <h2>Skills</h2>